PlatformApplicable to all products in Temenos Journey Manager.

 git push -u origin master

-file, which should include /build.properties
+.gitignore file, which should include /build.properties now.

 git add .